eiliz/programming-principles-and-practice/README.md

-# programming-principles-and-practice-
-Exercises from "Programming – Principles and Practice using C++" by Stroustrup
+# Exercises from "Programming – Principles and Practice using C++" by Stroustrup